hexalang/Hexa/docs/reference.md

 // Indicate that not using the returned value is intentional _ = call() // Optional syntax, but some functions may enforce it

-add(a: 1, b: 2) // NOTE order is not required to match arguments - enabling custom evaluation order
-// Optionally can be called with the same argument names as in the function declaration (no need for separate named arguments set) add(b: 1, a: 2) // Evaluate `b` first add(a: 1, 2) // Does not matter which one to name, developer decides for clarity at call site add(1, b: 2) // When not all names are provided, the order *must* match arguments
+// Optionally can be called with the same argument names as in the function declaration (no need for separate named arguments set) add(a: 1, b: 2) // NOTE the argument order is not required to match - enabling custom evaluation order add(b: 1, a: 2) // Evaluate `b` first add(a: 1, 2) // Does not matter which one to name, developer decides for clarity at call site add(1, b: 2) // When not all names are provided, the order *must* match arguments